p-fassbender/html-demo/README.md

-# CSS Properties Demo
+# HTML Demo
-An exploration of various css properties from beginner to intermediate level concepts.
+An exploration of various html tags, their properties, and how to use them.

 ## Table of Contents
 - [Introduction](#usage)